LaserTron/web-crs/README.md

 ##How to get it running:
 Download the directory, ensure the required packages and python 2 module is installed, cd into the directory  and type: `python2 webcrs.py`.
 You can specify the port as follows `python2 webcrs.py 1234`.
 For special ports you need special privileges. **Due to web.py's limitations, this program will not work with more than 10 users.
 See Deployment below**

+There are two variables that need to be changed to ensure security the first one is the `salt` variable in `control.py`, the second one is the `adminPassword` in `webcrs.py`.

-Connect by pointing your browsers to the host's ip address (at the default port 8080) e.g. type something like `192.168.0.103:8080` into your browser url bar.
-To log in as an instructor use the username `prof`.
+Connect by pointing your browsers to the host's ip address (at the default port 8080) e.g. type something like `localhost:8080` into your browser url bar.
+To log in for the first time enter go to the backdoor url e.g. `localhost:8080/backdoor`, and log in as `admin` with the password you chose.
 There is already a section called `test1` with students `alice, bob, charlie, dylan, eve`.
-By default the usernames are unset.

 Student and instructor rosters can be modified by uploading .csv files in the databases page.